- The Park

 Our special events promise to be fun for the family, so be sure to mark them on your calendar.
 Never been to one of our special events?
 Come check them out!
 You won’t regret it.

-Click here to view the 2015 event calendar!
+Click here to view the tentative 2016 event calendar!

 People are invited to discover our rural areas, forests, and towns by exploring back roads and out of the way places.
 Visit with local artisans in their studios, see working farms featuring specialty food crops, fiber, and heritage animals.
 Should hunger strike, stop in one of the local gems that serve food made with ingredients from area farms and producers.
 Arts and Eats raises awareness and appreciation of the region's human and natural resources.
 The tour reminds us about the benefits of buying and consuming locally grown foods and supporting Michigan artists as entrepreneurs.
 The tour is an opportunity to contribute to a sense of place and to support local economies.
 To learn more about Arts and Eats, visit their website.

-All Hallows Evening October 24, 2015 from 3pm - 6pm.
+All Hallows Evening is October 29, 2016 from 3pm - 6pm.
 This family oriented event begins with trick - or - treat through the Historic Village.
 Take a hay ride, enjoy a glass of cider.
-There will be the annual costume parade, followed by costume judging and awards.
+There will also be a costume contest and awards.
 Admission is $4.00 per person,12 and under are FREE!

 Adults and children are welcome to try their hands at traditional crafts and ornaments, including hand-dipped candles.
 Tour the village and stop at the Carlton Center Church to listen to live music.
 Everyone is encouraged to sample traditional holiday fare, wassail, and fresh roasted chestnuts.
 The gift shop will feature an array of holiday toys, games and keepsakes for all ages.
 St. Nicholas will also be stopping by!